IDEA Fund Chair

 Kevin and his wife live in Leesburg, Virginia and have three children one graduated UVA CLAS 2018, and two currently attending UVA Batten 2021, and CLAS 2023.

-Shannon joined Shell in August 2010 in an executive marketing role where he led the development and management of technology and innovation for North America.
-Prior to joining Shell, Shannon was the Director of Brand Marketing for Pizza Hut, where he managed the nation’s largest pizza business and launched several new products.
-Shannon’s extensive consumer brand management and marketing experience includes roles at Frito Lay managing Cracker Jack and Fritos brands, and leading the Frito Lay marketing team for WalMart, Costco, Target, and Kroger.
-He began his career at Procter & Gamble managing the household brands Mr. Clean, Swiffer, and Tide.
+Prior to joining Shell, Shannon was the Director of Brand Marketing for Pizza Hut where he managed the nation’s largest pizza business and launched several new products.
+Shannon’s extensive consumer brand management and marketing experience includes roles at Frito Lay managing Cracker Jack and Fritos brands and leading the Frito Lay marketing team for Wal*Mart, Costco, Target, & Kroger.
+He began his marketing career at Procter & Gamble managing household brands Mr. Clean, Swiffer, & Tide.

-Shannon serves on the Board of Directors of Project GRAD Houston and chairs the communications and marketing committee.
+Shannon serves on the Board of Directors of Colbea Enterprises, L.L.C.
+He also serves as a trustee for the University of Virginia IDEA Fund and chairs the governance & nominations committee.
+Shannon serves on the Marketing Advisory Committee for the McIntire School of Commerce at the University of Virginia.
 He has been a member of Alpha Phi Alpha Fraternity, Incorporated since 1991.

 Shannon holds a Bachelors of Science degree in Commerce from the University of Virginia and a Masters of Business Administration from the Ross School of Business at the University of Michigan.
 Shannon Bryan is married to Shanee and has two children, Renee and Caleb.
 He enjoys spending time with his wife and family, playing golf, socializing with friends, and traveling to new places.